pwhitetechline/flexibleathlete-astro/src/content/posts/3-stretches-for-plantar-fasciitis.md

 ---
-title: "3 Stretches for Plantar Fasciitis"
+title: "Stretches for Plantar Fasciitis – This will Help your Running Training"
 description: "This will Help your Running Training"
-date: 2024-12-02
+date: "2024-12-02"
 author: "Julie Donnelly"
 categories: "Pain Management"
-tags: ["Plantar Fasciitis"]
+tags: ["Plantar Fasciitis", "Stretching", "Running"]
 ---

-# 3 Stretches for Plantar Fasciitis – This will Help your Running Training

 <img style="float: left; margin-right: 20px;" src="https://static.wixstatic.com/media/8def6c_224fecb564f84991a4548030275753e2~mv2.jpg/v1/fill/w_176,h_218,al_c,lg_1,q_80,enc_avif,quality_auto/8def6c_224fecb564f84991a4548030275753e2~mv2.jpg" alt="" />

 I have spoken to so many athletes about proper stretches for plantar fasciitis.
 Most athletes have been told to focus their attention on the foot.